Malta Citizenship by Investment

 Final Thoughts

-Although citizenship of Malta is attractive, not least due to Malta being a member of the EU, obtaining citizenship of Malta through the CBI programme is a lengthy process and requires residence in Malta prior to application of at least 12 months.
-Essentially, the CBI programme allows applicants to accelerate the naturalisation process in return for payments to the government and charities.
-This is in comparison to the five Caribbean citizenship by investment countries, where the process does not require residency and is considerably less expensive.
+Obtaining citizenship by investment in Malta is attractive, not least due to Malta being a member of the EU, and it is the only EU country currently offering this direct route to citizenship.
+However, it is expensive with a high level of investment required (with a large part of this being essentially a non-refundable contribution rather than an investment) and requires residence in Malta prior to application of at least 12 months.
+Essentially, the Malta citizenship by investment programme allows applicants to accelerate the naturalisation process in return for payments to the government and charities.
+This is in comparison to the five Caribbean citizenship by investment countries, where the process does not require physical residency and is considerably less expensive.

 FAQs on Malta Citizenship by Investment